Meet The lads

 Jimmy Johnston

-SIlky smooth voiced Jamie Murray Johnston grew up in Larne, Co.
+Silky smooth voiced Jamie Murray Johnston grew up in Larne, Co.
 Antrim.
-Jamies has always been a singer.
+Jamie has always been a singer.
 From an early age he took classical singing lessons which morphed into country and then Irish music, his real love.
 Along the way, he began Irish dancing with his sister and went on to become a Champion Irish Dancer!

-Jamie has performed all over the world, singing and dancing for audiences proudly representing his country.
+Jamie has performed all over the world; singing and dancing for audiences proudly representing his country.
 He is highly fascinated with all things Irish – specifically Ulster’s North Coast.
 The place and its people have shaped not only his musical tastes but almost every facet of his life.
 Jamie relishes every opportunity to talk of home with people from all corners of the world.
-“Oh aye.
-Especially if they’re offerin’ to buy a pint.”

 Matthew Campbell